-Vice Principal - Middle School
+Vice Principal and Middle School Social Studies

 Theology, Middle School

 Sister Marie Baldi is a Holy Union Sister who has spent her entire religious life in education.
 Her ties with Catholic education in Taunton go back many years.
 While studying for her bachelor’s degree at Bridgewater State University, Sr. Marie did her student teaching at the Taunton Catholic Middle School.
 She later received a Masters degree in Education from Bridgewater State University.
 She began her teaching career in an inner city school in the Archdiocese of New York.
 She taught at Saint Michael School in Fall River and then returned to the Taunton Catholic Middle School.

 For several years Sr. Marie was a principal, first at All Saints Academy in Middletown, RI and then at Saint Michael School in Fall River.
 As principal, she led both All Saints Academy and Saint Michael School to earn accreditation through the New England Association of Schools and Colleges (NEASC).
 Sr. Marie has participated in several NEASC visits to schools seeking accreditation in both the Providence Diocese and the Boston Archdiocese.

 She joined the faculty of Coyle and Cassidy High School Middle School in 2016 and teaches Religion 7 and Theology 1 Classes.
 In the fall Sister will be moving to Our Lady of Lourdes with the Middle School from Coyle & Cassidy.

 “To Teach is to Touch a Life Forever.”
 Author unknown.

 Middle School Teacher for Math and Science, Grade 5 Homeroom Teacher